LutherCS/ip-class-pub/projects/calculator/description.md

 ## Styling

-Use of Bootstrap is optional but highly encouraged.
+Use Bootstrap.
 Bootstrap CSS and JavaScript files are provided.

 ## Functionality